Abbaskhurram255/Chatterbox/README.md

     *   CaloTracker <Work-in-progress/beta>

     * ##### Images
     * ayesh'dEd_it²!: I should Edit It 2oo!...
 A Simple Photo Editor!
-(Otherwise referred to as ayeshEdit, simply)
+(Otherwise simply referred to as ayeshEdit)
     * ayeshGIFs: Say Goodbye to Boredom with these animated pictures!
     * ayeshPapers: Download wallpapers for your home screen!